 Features

-- Graph-based Crossover: Implemented custom crossover operators like
+- Graph-based Crossover: Crossover operators such as

-subgraph_crossoverandaligned_node_crossoverto handle the destructive nature of mating graph structures. - Speciation: Adapted NEAT’s compatibility distance metric to CGP graphs to maintain population diversity and prevent premature convergence.
+subgraph_crossoverandaligned_node_crossoverthat handle the destructive nature of mating graph structures. - Speciation: A NEAT-inspired compatibility-distance metric (

-- Active Gene Tracking: Differentiated between “active” nodes (those contributing to output) and “junk DNA,” optimizing the mutation logic to focus on phenotypic changes.
+cgpneat.jl) to maintain population diversity and prevent premature convergence. - Active Gene Tracking: Differentiates between “active” nodes (those contributing to output) and “junk DNA,” focusing mutation on phenotypic changes.

 The library provides a Julia API for defining CGP graphs, configuring evolutionary parameters, and running the evolutionary loop against custom environments.